tombrille/svelteplot/src/routes/getting-started/+page.md

 ---

 :::caution
+Welcome!
 SveltePlot is still in an alpha stage, and its API may change.
-Use at your own risk.
+The documentation is still incomplete and of varying quality.
+Use at your own risk, and please [get in touch](https://discord.gg/BJ5CJgDqWV) if you'd like to contribute.
 :::

 ## Try SveltePlot online